-The Responsibilities of Headteachers and Principals
+The Responsibilities of Headteachers/College Principals

-Those who 'have to any extent control of premises' - i.e. those governing bodies in schools or colleges where the employer is the local authority, or the headteacher or principal - also have the responsibility of managing health and safety on a daily basis.
-The headteacher/academy or college principal may delegate the lead role on day-to-day health and safety implementation and management of the policy to a nominated senior manager, but they will retain overall responsibility.
-It is crucial that the headteacher or principal and governing body/board liaise closely on all issues that relate to health, safety and welfare.
+Those who 'have to any extent control of premises' - i.e. the headteacher/ college principal - also have the responsibility of managing health and safety on a daily basis.
+The headteacher/ principal may delegate the lead role on day-to-day health and safety implementation and management of the policy to a nominated senior manager, but they will retain overall responsibility.
+It is crucial that the headteacher/principal and local authority/employer liaise closely on all issues that relate to health, safety and welfare.